 - Violent media.
 Yes, those violent video games CAN be bad for children.
 A huge 2019 study found there was a “significantly positive correlation between exposure to violent video games and adolescent aggression.”
 So turn off the violent TV and consider switching on some good ol’ Disney instead.

 - Peer pressure.
-I don’t like to helicopter parent, but I know one day Sienna’s peers will have a huge influence on her (hopefully for the best).
+I don’t like to be a helicopter parent, but I know one day Sienna’s peers will have a huge influence on her (hopefully for the best).
 Studies show a link between deviant peers and antisocial behavior.
-The best way to help a child choose the right peers is making sure they have rock-solid confidence and having open discussions.
+The best way to help a child choose the right peers is making sure they have rock-solid confidence and are having open discussions.
 Be there for them, and be a role model to teach good values and the ability to opt out of peer-pressuring situations.